The baby name Zella travels the globe, but ends up feeling like Top 100 favorites in the US … with a twist.

 FROM EVERYWHERE AND NOWHERE

-You might’ve heard the baby name Zella on a naming forum.
-It’s easy to imagine someone inventing it circa 2020.
+You might’ve spotted the baby name Zella on a naming forum.
+It’s easy to imagine someone inventing it.

 Except possible origins and meanings for this brief, simple name abound.

 It could be short for Marcella, Isabella, Gisela, or many other names with an ‘s’ or ‘z’ and -ella at the end.
 Even names like Ursula and Cecilia don’t quite offer the spelling, but do suggest the Zella sound.

 It occurs as the name of an oasis in Libya.
 In Germany, there’s Zella-Mehlis, along with Altzella and Neuzelle.
 Zelle translates to cell, and seems to indicate a former site of a monastery – or, at least that’s the case for Altzella.

 There’s a Zella, Texas, too.
 But the Texas city was named for Zella Bland, daughter of one of the founders.
 It was growing in the 1910s, enough to boast a post office, school, and hotel.
 But it’s now considered a ghost town.

 Several sites list Zella as a Bangi name with an amazing meaning: one who knows the way.